 Sirtuins are a family of seven enzymes that have been designated SIRT 1 - 7.
 Technically speaking, sirtuins are NAD+-dependent deacetylases.
 They break a molecule called NAD+ into two parts and in doing so they also remove an acetyl chemical group from certain proteins.
 By doing this, sirtuins mediate a wide array of cellular processes.
 As you can see, sirtuins use NAD+ to carry out their functions.

 To learn more about NAD+, head to Xtend-Life's blog What is NAD+ and Why Do We Need It.

-Sirtuins do things like fix broken DNA, ensure the structural integrity of chromosomes, control how cells reproduce themselves and whether they become senescent.
+Sirtuins do things like fix broken DNA, ensure the structural integrity of chromosomes, and control how cells reproduce themselves and whether they become senescent.
 Sirtuins even regulate the number of energy-producing 'batteries' (mitochondria) in our cells and how efficiently those mitochondria function.

-Many studies have shown that sirtuins promote longevity in yeast, worms, flies and mice.
+Many studies have shown that sirtuins promote longevity in yeast, worms, flies, and mice.
 In animal studies, sirtuins can also lessen many diseases of aging, such as type 2 diabetes, cancer, cardiovascular disease, neurodegenerative diseases, and pro-inflammatory diseases.

 Sirtuins are also responsible for the beneficial effects of calorie restriction (fasting) and exercise in humans.

 However, the activity of sirtuins declines with age.
 Researchers have proposed various mechanisms to explain why we lose our precious sirtuin activity as we advance in years.
 They have concluded that "systemic decline in NAD+ has emerged as the most likely explanation for why there is an age-related decline in sirtuins" (Imai, Guarente, 2014).